 Life in Sixth Form

-The core of the Sixth Form facilities and teaching is the Bungalow Block.
-Within the building are study rooms for up to 30 pupils – which are supervised at all times, teaching rooms for Languages, Maths and Humanities, a Drama studio, library, plus relaxation facilities for 6th Form students, including kitchen, lounge, garden and conservatory.
+The core of the Sixth Form facilities and teaching is the Sixth Form Centre.
+Within the building are study rooms for a large proportion of students – which are supervised at all times, teaching rooms for Languages, Maths and Humanities, a Drama studio, library, plus relaxation facilities for Sixth Form students, including kitchen, lounge, garden and conservatory.
 Science and IT teaching for the Sixth Form take place in the main school buildings.

-The Bungalow Block has been recently modernized and extended, enabling us to increase the capacity of the Sixth Form, whilst at the same time retaining a controlled and friendly, family atmosphere.
+The Sixth Form Centre has been recently modernized and extended, enabling us to increase the capacity of the Sixth Form, whilst at the same time retaining a controlled and friendly, family atmosphere.
 Students are monitored in the designated Sixth Form area, ensuring they set study timetables, guarantee attendance, and establish an effective working atmosphere.

 All pupils are required to attend a number of study periods per week (the actual amount depends upon lesson load), and within these periods, checks are made on work completed and homework due.
 For our science orientated pupils we have recently upgraded our Biology, Chemistry and Physics Labs.
-The improved facilities seem to be suiting our Sixth Formers, with 9 of this year’s group having offers to study medicine dentistry and veterinary science.
+In any given year, we are impressed by the number of students who receive offers to study medicine, dentistry and veterinary science.
 We also have a separate Music Block where pupils are able to practice playing instruments, and where music is taught.